Jpease1020/UI-Testing/PITCHME.md

   * Tightly coupled to a user story, acceptance tests must be one or more tests to verify that a story has been properly implemented.
   * One benefit of Agile story writing is that the story itself provides the text of the acceptance tests.
 This outline is in the form of acceptance criteria.
 Consider the following example of a story sourced from a fictional, crowdsourced weather application:
   * A user story card contains a short description of the behavior of the system from the point of view of the customer.
++++
   Example -
   * As a guest user, I would like to post a weather observation, so that other people enquiring about the weather have accurate, real-time information.
-+++
   * Acceptance Criteria:
+    > As A User
-    * Given that I am on the weather observation submission page, When I submit a weather observation using the form, Then I should be redirected to the weather observations index page and see the weather observation I posted.
+    > Given that I am on the weather observation submission page,
+    > When I submit a weather observation using the form,
+    > Then I should be redirected to the weather observations index page and see the weather observation I posted.

   * The concept hiding in the acceptance criteria is Behavior Driven Development (BDD).
 This is an oversimplification, but BDD can be thought of as an evolution of TDD which focuses on using sentences to describe behaviors of the system and implementing tests to match the sentences.
 We will use BDD as part of our approach.
 ---
 ### Back End
   * Smoke Tests
     * Determine if the app will run.
-Ignoring unit and acceptance tests, smoke tests are written to run the basic application with its dependencies and services (like databases) to see if the application will deploy or catch on fire (hence the smoke).
+Ignoring unit and acceptance tests, smoke tests are written to run the basic application with its dependencies and services (like databases) connected to see if the application will deploy or catch on fire (hence the smoke).
-    * Run after deploying new apps/infrastructure
+    * Run after deploying new apps/infrastructure.
+Run intermittently.

----
-### Back End
-  * End-to-End Tests
-    * Ensures data flows with the right values from beginning to end.
-    * Just my thoughts - Is there a difference between acceptance tests and integration?
-If the back end is collecting, modifying and serving data, then unit tests and integration tests will cover the scenario.

----
-### Back End
++++
   * Health Check Endpoint Tests
     * Works well on web applications
       * Create a health route which calls each service and posts the status codes to the route.